 RevUp

-Saving days of time & thousands of dollars by converting a spreadsheet workflow into an automated product.
+Saving days of time & thousands of dollars by converting a spreadsheet to an automated product.

 Web app

-The revenue services team at the Wilson Elser law firm manages 12,000-15,000 bills per month across 9,000 clients.
-A spreadsheet was used to document billing rates and requirements for each client and as many as 16 attorneys representing them.
+The revenue services team (RST) at the Wilson Elser law firm was manually managing 12,000-15,000 bills per month across 9,000 clients.
 We designed and developed a product that would automate almost the entire process.

 Role